chkan/orchestrate-java-client/www/source/feedback.html.md

 ## <a name="debugging-requests"></a> Debugging Requests

-When you `execute` a client operation, the library makes a HTTP request to the Orchestrate platform.
+When you call any of the Resource methods that return an OrchestrateRequest, the library makes a HTTP request to the Orchestrate platform.
 The service responds to the request with a response containing an `X-Orchestrate-Req-Id` header.
 This helps us locate the HTTP request information internally when debugging a problem.

 You can see this response information by enabling `INFO` level logging in the